 If you live in an older Houston home, you already know that its character is defined by specific architectural details as well as landscape features, including topography, plants, walkways, and driveways.
 Because site features are extremely important for older properties, the home elevation contractor must determine the appropriate elevation to which your home should be raised based on the existing site elevations as well as the elevation level recommended for your area.
 The contractor should also try to preserve the terrain conditions existent on your property.

 The façade and entryway are two other elements the specialist should consider when developing the elevation design plan for your home.
 The majority of older homes in Houston feature a prominent location for the front entrance door, which also defines the position of entrance steps, porches, and columns.
-To mitigate any adverse visual impacts, the contractors typically place the sub-storey elements they use to lift the homes right below existing porch columns and other vertical components.
+To mitigate any adverse visual impacts, the contractors typically place the sub-story elements they use to lift the homes right below existing porch columns and other vertical components.
 Any new stairs, columns, and landings that are used to compensate for the elevation changes should also compliment the design of the existing façades, stairs, and porches.

 In addition, the home elevation specialists are doing their best to preserve historic building materials that are in good condition and replace only the materials that are damaged beyond repair with materials that match the original.
-By opting for elevation elements and materials that compliment existing home details, the specialists promote the continuity of design elements for a more cohesive look, thereby minimizing the visual impact that specific elevation changes could have on an older Houston home.
+By opting for elevation elements and materials that complement existing home details, the specialists promote the continuity of design elements for a more cohesive look, thereby minimizing the visual impact that specific elevation changes could have on an older Houston home.

 As well, if a Houston home has any existing landscape features (e.g. a sloping yard, subsurface drainage, dry creek beds, plants that allow rainwater to drain more efficiently, etc.) that could help prevent flooding, or at least mitigate its effects, the specialists will take them into account early in the planning stage and develop a plan on how to use them to the best advantage.
 Using specific components that are already part of a piece of property allows contractors to achieve the elevation project’s goals without sacrificing the unique qualities of the home.